Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 WR/RB/RB

 Julio Jones should be available here.
 If not, someone else in your league is probably using our Top 200 rankings.
-While this is higher than Jones will be taken in most drafts, Jones and the Atlanta Falcons will face a below-average secondary (per Pro Football Focus) in 10 games in 2020, potentially giving him enviable matchups almost every week.
+While this is higher than Jones will be taken in most drafts, Jones and the Falcons will face a below-average secondary (per Pro Football Focus) in 10 games in 2020, potentially giving him enviable matchups almost every week.

 For your next two picks, you’ll want to add two running backs.
-Jacobs, Nick Chubb or Ekeler are second-round options, while Gordon, Bell, Taylor or Mark Ingram II will be potential third-round targets.
+Sanders, Jacobs, Nick Chubb and Ekeler are second-round options, while Gordon, Bell, Taylor and Mark Ingram II will be potential third-round targets.

 Pick 12 (12th, 13th and 36th)